wenyuyangit/TSNN/README.md

 (included in this directory)

 # Usage
-* **data** folder contains three samples images with simulated interferometric SAR phases (corresponding to the examples of the paper);
+* **data** folder contains three sample images with simulated interferometric SAR phases (corresponding to the examples of the paper);
-Three differente cases can be tested:
+Three different cases can be tested:
      * small baseline and high coherence (B1, Gamma 4)
      * medium baseline and medium coherence (B2, Gamma 3)
      * large baseline and low coherence (B4, Gamma 1)

-* *model* contains trained weigths
+* *model* contains trained weights
 * *model.py* contains the model implementation
 * *testing.py* is the main script for testing

 # Prerequisites
-This code is written on Ubuntu system for Python3.7 and uses Pytorch library.
+This code is written on the Ubuntu system for Python 3.7 and uses the Pytorch library.

-For a correct usage of the code, please install the python environement saved in **./env/monet_pytorch.yml** with the following step:
+For correct usage of the code, please install the Python environment saved in **./env/monet_pytorch.yml** with the following step:

 **Installing Anaconda** (if not already installed)

 1. download anaconda3 from https://www.anaconda.com/products/individual#linux
-2. from command line, move to the download directory and install the package by:
+2. from the command line, move to the download directory and install the package by:
 > sh <Anaconda_downloaded_version>.sh
-and follow the instruction for installation
+and follow the instructions for installation
 3. add conda to path
 > PATH=~/anaconda3/bin:$PATH

 **Installing the conda environment**

-The file ./insarmonet_env.yml contains the environemnt for the testing the code.
-You can easily installing it by command line:
+The file ./insarmonet_env.yml contains the environment for testing the code.
+You can easily install it by command line:

-1. move to the folder containing the github repository and open the terminal
+1. move to the folder containing the GitHub repository and open the terminal
 2. run the following command
  > conda env create -f insarmonet_env.yml

-Once environment has been set up, activate it by command line as well:
+Once the environment has been set up, activate it by command line as well:

-1. activate the environemnt from the command line
+1. activate the environment from the command line

 > conda activate insarmonet_env

-2. launch spyder
+2. Launch Spyder

 > spyder

-3. goes to the folder containing **testing.py**, edit and run
+3. goes to the folder containing **testing.py**, edit, and run